MaryMahmoodi/MaryMahmoodi/README.md

-sleep autoanalysis, and neuromodulation like motor recovery of stroke patients, pain relief, ...
+sleep autoanalysis and neuromodulation through neurofeedback training for motor recovery of stroke patients, cognitive training aimed at improving memory-attention in mild cognitive imapairment, pain relief, ...